2026 Sessions

 It's Hard to Talk to People

-Head of ML
+Head of ML@Mavenoid

 Building a generative voice assistant demo is easy.
 Getting it to production is hard.
 Scaling it to thousands of calls per day?
 That's where the real learning begins.
 This talk shares battle-tested lessons from taking a voice AI from prototype to handling thousands of calls daily - covering the unexpected challenges that no tutorial prepared us for.